Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 - `INSERT`

 ### Step 2.
 Select a destination
-Go to Improvado and select the **Destinations** tab.
-This catalog shows all the Destinations that you can use for Data Loading.
+Log in to the Improvado platform and navigate to the Destinations page from the left-hand side menu.
+This page is a catalog of all the available destinations for data loading.

 ![Catalog](assets/add_a_new_destination.png)

 Click on the **Snowflake** tile.